zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/informal-communication.md

 {{< youtube "CH-NHoBOeho?start=496" >}}

-In the Traction Conference [video](https://youtu.be/CH-NHoBOeho) above, GitLab co-founder and CEO Sid Sijbrandij shares how remote teams can stay connected with Frederic Lardinois of [TechCrunch](https://techcrunch.com).
+In the Traction Conference [video](https://youtu.be/CH-NHoBOeho) above, GitLab co-founder, Sid Sijbrandij shares how remote teams can stay connected with Frederic Lardinois of [TechCrunch](https://techcrunch.com).

 We understand that working remotely leads to mostly work-related conversations with fellow team members, so everyone at GitLab is encouraged to dedicate **a few hours a week** to having social calls/coffee chats with anyone in the company.